paultitze101/ISVEnterprise/README.md

 > *What a wonderful and amazing Scheme have we here of the magnificent Vastness of the Universe!
 So many Suns, so many Earths, and every one of them stock'd with so many Herbs, Trees and Animals, and adorn'd with so many Seas and Mountains!
 And how must our wonder and admiration be increased when we consider the prodigious distance and multitude of the Stars?* **Christiaan Huygens**, 1695.

 <a href="https://www.eso.org/public/news/eso1629/" target="_blank"><img src="eso1629b.jpg" alt="Proxima Centauri b location.
 Credit: ESO"/></a><BR>
 Proxima Centauri b location.
-Credit: European Southern Observatory.
+Credit: European Southern Observatory.<BR>

 > *There are countless suns and countless earths all rotating around their suns in exactly the same way as the seven planets of our system.
 We see only the suns because they are the largest bodies and luminous; the earths we do not see because they are smaller and non-luminous.* **Giordano Bruno**, 1584.